Theofilos-Chamalis/bc-price/README.md

 # BC-Price

-> A simple Next.js web which presents the current Bitcoin value in USD, GBP and EUR
+A simple Next.js web application which presents the current Bitcoin value in USD, GBP and EUR

 ## Screenshots